Tech Articles

 Scale-Out Management

 While there are other products on the market that accelerate file transfers, only Signiant solutions are designed to operate at scale.
 By developing systems that include unified control, automation, and bandwidth management capabilities, Signiant made it practical to manage very large numbers of endpoints and transfers.
-Signiant’s flagship Manager+Agents product led the way in scale-out management, and remains the gold standard today for scheduled, unattended delivery of large data sets.
-The following Manager+Agents system elements enable large-scale deployments:
+Signiant’s flagship Flight Deck product led the way in scale-out management, and remains the gold standard today for scheduled, unattended delivery of large data sets.
+The following Flight Deck elements enable large-scale deployments:

 ➜ Control & Monitoring Console: Signiant systems provide a dashboard that allows IT to monitor and manage all file transfer activity on a global network;

 ➜ Centralized Configuration: As systems scale up, it becomes impractical to separately configure a large number of file transfer endpoints.
-The Manager+Agents system is based on a central policy engine and database, allowing configuration parameters to be automatically propagated to each endpoint;
+Flight Deck is based on a central policy engine and database, allowing configuration parameters to be automatically propagated to each endpoint;

 ➜ Workflow Automation: Signiant was the leader in developing reusable components and templates for automation of file transfer workflows and integration with other system components.
 As the media industry has moved to a standards-based approach to workflow automation, Signiant has played an active role in the Framework for Interoperable Media Services (FIMS) initiative of AMWA and the EBU to standardize service interfaces;

-➜ Bandwidth Management: The Manager+Agents product includes adjustable settings for WAN acceleration and bandwidth ranges based on upper limit ceilings and lower limit floors.
+➜ Bandwidth Management: Flight Deck includes adjustable settings for WAN acceleration and bandwidth ranges based on upper limit ceilings and lower limit floors.
 These tools facilitate predictable transfer times and prevent overloading of the network.
 Administrators also have the ability to prioritize delivery of assets based on business needs and content delivery windows.
 As content priorities change, the queue can be adjusted to move more critical jobs to the top, while jobs with less urgent timelines remain lower in the queue.

-While not all of this advanced functionality is included in the Media Shuttle and Flight solutions, Signiant’s legacy of building highly sophisticated enterprise systems has informed their design.
-And it is important to note that many Signiant customers employ multiple Signiant solutions within their businesses: Manager+Agents for automated system-to-system transfers, Media Shuttle person-to-person transfers, and Flight for system-to-cloud object storage transfers.
+While not all of this advanced functionality is included in all solutions, Signiant’s legacy of building highly sophisticated enterprise systems has informed their design.
+And it is important to note that many Signiant customers employ multiple Signiant solutions within their businesses: Flight Deck and Jet for automated system-to-system transfers and Media Shuttle person-to-person transfers.

 Suggested Content